Drazzilb08/daps/README.md

 ## Versioning

-I've started to put version numbers on each of my scripts, you can find the version at the very bottom of every script.
+I've started to put version numbers on each of my scripts, you can find the version at the top of every script.
 I do my best to keep up with everything

 1. 0.0.X versions are bug fixes